EZASP - Facilitating the Usage of ASP: Answer Set Programming

 \paragraph{Choice Rules}

 In ASP, choice rules are used to non-deterministically select subsets of atoms to be true in a solution.
 This is especially useful to model problems that involve optional selections or combinations of a subset of elements.
-The structure of choice rules is: \(lb\{a_1,\,a_2, ..., a_n : b_1,\,b_2, ..., b_k \}ub :- \; Body.\)
+The structure of choice rules is as follows:

-Here: \begin{itemize} \itemsep0em \item[-] \(a_1,\,a_2, ..., a_n\) represents the head of the choice, which denotes the atoms that may be selected; more generally, this may also be an expression that can be instantiated into a set of ground atoms. \item[-] \(b_1,\,b_2, ..., b_k\) represents the condition of the choice, which denotes an expression that must be true in order to select atoms from the head. \item[-] \(lb\) (optional) represents the lower bound that specifies the minimum number of atoms to be included in the solution. \item[-] \(ub\) (optional) represents the upper bound that specifies the maximum number of atoms to be included in the solution. \item[-] \(Body\) represents the condition under which the choice is applied. \end{itemize} A choice rule with an empty body is called \emph{choice}.
-Often, also the term \emph{cardinality constraint} is used to refer to choice rules with bounds, while the term choice rules is reserved for those without.\footnote{In general, choices \(lb\{a_1,\,a_2, ..., a_n : b_1,\,b_2, ..., b_k \}ub\) may also occur in the body of a rule as a representation of part of the condition.}
+\begin{itemize} \itemsep0em \item[-] \(a_1,\,a_2, ..., a_n\) represents the head of the choice, which denotes the atoms that may be selected. \item[-] \(b_1,\,b_2, ..., b_k\) represents the condition of the choice, which denotes an expression that must be true in order to select atoms from the head; more generally, together, the head and the condition of the choice may also be an expression that can be instantiated into a set of ground atoms. \item[-] \(lb\) (optional) represents the lower bound that specifies the minimum number of atoms to be included in any solution. \item[-] \(ub\) (optional) represents the upper bound that specifies the maximum number of atoms to be included in any solution. \end{itemize} A choice rule with an empty body is called \emph{choice}.
+Often, also the term \emph{cardinality constraint} is used to refer to choice rules with bounds, while the term choice rules is reserved for those without.\footnote{Choices \(lb\{a_1,\,a_2, ..., a_n : b_1,\,b_2, ..., b_k \}ub\) may also occur in the body of a rule as a representation of part of the condition.}

 \paragraph{Optimization Statements}